MathStuff/Matrices/README.md

 #Alternative way (2x faster)
 filtered = winedata["pH","quality"]

-#Use 'quality' column as indices
+#Use 'quality' column as row labels
 winedata.index = winedata.quality

+#Add 'alcohol' to as level 2 row labels
+winedata.index.add_level(winedata.alcohol)

 #Sort by given column and shuffle the data
 winedata.sortBy("quality") #Data is sorted in increasing order, use reverse=True for decreasing order